mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="restrictions"></a>
 ## Current Restrictions

+_Last updated: March 1, 2022_

 Effective March 1, 2022, almost all remaining public health restrictions have been removed...

-_Last updated: March 1, 2022_
+Two metres of physical distancing is strongly recommended for all activities except for brief exchanges where masks are used, or if non-permeable barriers (e.g., Plexiglas) are in place.
+Mask use is required in indoor public places.

 The following restrictions are in effect as of Tuesday, March 1, 2022, at 12:01 am:

 ### Confirmed Cases and Close Contacts